DennisHeimbigner/netcdf-c/NUG/nczarr.md

 1. The maximum object size is 5 Gigabytes with a total for all objects limited to 5 Terabytes.
-2. S3 key names can be any UNICODE name with a maximum length of 1024 characters.
-It is unclear if the 1024 refers to unicode characters or 8-bit bytes (codepoints).
-This affect the depth to which groups can be nested because the key encodes the full path name of a group.
+2. S3 key names can be any UNICODE name with a maximum length of 1024 bytes.
+Note that the limit is defined in terms of bytes and not (Unicode) characters.
+This affects the depth to which groups can be nested because the key encodes the full path name of a group.

 # __Point of Contact__ {#nczarr_poc}

 __Author__: Dennis Heimbigner<br>
 __Email__: dmh at ucar dot edu<br>
 __Initial Version__: 4/10/2020<br>
-__Last Revised__: 4/12/2020
+__Last Revised__: 6/8/2020